nathan-russell/hashmap/README.md

 ### Features

 What `hashmap` may lack in terms of flexibility it makes up for in two important areas: performance and ease-of-use.
-Let's begin with the latter by looking at examples of typical uses.
+Let's begin with the latter by looking at some basic examples.

 #### Usage